Комментарий Программного комитета:

 Sometimes, in some organizations, testers complain that they're not respected or acknowledged.
 Project management views testers as obstacles to timely releases; developers see testers as uninformed and technically ignorant pests.
 Testers themselves step into professional and interpersonal tar pits by misunderstanding the role of the tester, the mission of testing, and the skills required to get the job done.

-In this one-hour presentation, Michael Bolton will talk about several ways in which testers undermine their own reputations and the image of the testing profession.
+In this session, Michael Bolton will talk about several ways in which testers undermine their own reputations and the image of the testing profession.
 He will provide reframes and antidotes to help testers identify and resolve those problems, and he'll point the way towards developing technical skills, socials skills, and most importantly thinking skills that can build respect for testing and increase testers’ effectiveness.